r-cybersecurity/list-of-security-resources-for-ukraine/README.md

 Who is eligible: Any organization in the Ukraine.

-How are the services accessed: Email ukraine@prevailion.zendesk.com
+How are the services accessed: Email ukraine@prevailion.zendesk.com for free access to Prevailion's APEX platform.

 ### Recorded Future